Mikroways/windows-packer-terraform-libvirt/README.md

-# Creating a windows 11 with IaC
+# Creating a windows vm using IaC

 This repo will introduce how to provision a windows 11 vm using same tools we are used to work with linux vms.
 This example will guide us on how to work with: